Miracles are Made: A Real-Life Guide to Autism by Lynette Louise, eBook 2011; with < My Thoughts > by Sara Luker

 That’s what makes neurofeedback so great.
 Though you still do the work and make the miracles yourself, neurofeedback makes it quicker, which makes it possible to move farther or move on to a new kind of fun.

-Those in the field agree.
-Steiner, et al. (2014) say it takes reaching a point of careful concentration in order to become successful at following directions, achieving progress and reaching goals.
+Steiner, N., Frenette, E., et al. (2014) say it takes reaching a point of careful concentration in order to become successful at following directions, achieving progress and reaching goals.
 “The system that monitors theta and beta brainwaves and recalibrates every few seconds in order to challenge the student to progress on the cognitive exercises…” increases learning at a faster pace.

 5% Personally, I raised most of my kids the old-fashioned way, feedback from my own frantic desires.
 I used words, rewards, and punishments with a lot of natural consequences thrown in because autistic children learn more through experience than verbal or visual teaching.
 I also used natural consequences as much as possible because I didn’t always want to be the ‘enforcer’.